 Stress and Trauma

-Physical or emotional stress can trigger a type of hair loss called telogen effluvium.
+Physical or emotional stress can trigger a type of hair thinning called telogen effluvium.
 This condition causes hair to enter the resting phase prematurely, leading to increased shedding.

 Diagnosing Hair Loss